-3 Informal resolution of complaints
+3 Informal resolution of complaints1

-- A Connétable directed by the Attorney General, pursuant to Article 21(2) of the Law, to seek to resolve a complaint informally shall, as soon as practicable - (a) seek the views of the complainant and the member concerned about the matter; and - (b) subject to paragraphs (3) and (4), take such other steps as may appear to him or her to be appropriate. - (2) Without prejudice to paragraph (1), the member concerned shall be given the opportunity to respond to the complaint, at the member's option, orally or in writing. - (3) Where, having obtained the views of the complainant and the member concerned, it appears to the Connétable that the complaint had in fact been satisfactorily dealt with at the time it was brought to his or her notice, the Connétable may treat it as having been informally resolved. - (4) The Connétable shall not, for the purpose of informally resolving a complaint, tender an apology on behalf of the member concerned unless the member has admitted the conduct in question. - (5) Upon resolving a complaint informally, the Connétable shall give the Attorney General a copy of the outcome recorded pursuant to Article 20(2) of the Law.
+- (1) Where a Connétable is directed by the Attorney General, pursuant to Article 21(2) of the Law, to deal with a complaint informally, the Connétable must, as soon as practicable - (a) seek the views of the complainant and the member concerned about the matter; and - (b) subject to paragraph (3), take such other steps as may appear to the Connétable to be appropriate. - (2) The Connétable must give the member concerned the opportunity to respond to the complaint, at the member's option, orally or in writing. - (3) Where, having obtained the views of the complainant and the member concerned, it appears to the Connétable that the complaint had in fact been satisfactorily dealt with at the time it was brought to his or her notice, the Connétable may treat the complaint as having been dealt with informally. - (4) A Connétable must, after dealing with a complaint informally, give to the Attorney General a copy of the outcome of the complaint recorded pursuant to Article 20(2) of the Law.